devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 > <GroupData> get_specific_dataset_chunk_groups(tr_dataset, dataset_id, page)

-get_dataset_groups
+Get Groups for Dataset

-get_dataset_groups  Fetch the groups which belong to a dataset specified by its id.
+Get Groups for Dataset  Fetch the groups which belong to a dataset specified by its id.

 ### Examples